MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/multi-user-testing-local-test-controller.md

 ---
 # required metadata

-title: Multi-user testing with the Performance SDK and a local test controller
+title: Multi-user Performance SDK testing with a local test controller
 description: This topic explains how to do multi-user testing by using Microsoft Visual Studio, the Performance SDK, and the Task Recorder test scripts.
 author: hasaid
 manager: AnnBe